Skip to content

 No spin — pick (or keep) Similarweb if any of these hold:

-- You need real usage, not store signals.
+• You need real usage, not store signals.
 Daily active users, session depth, and day-30 retention come from measurement panels.
-GetAppNiche does not measure usage at all, so if engagement is the metric your decision turns on, Similarweb is the right tool.
+GetAppNiche does not measure usage at any price, so if engagement is the metric your decision turns on, Similarweb is the right tool.
+This is the single clearest reason to take the sales call.

-If your work sits at the enterprise, cross-store end of this market, our Sensor Tower alternatives guide maps that territory too, and the best App Store analytics tools roundup places both against the wider field.
+If two or more of those describe you, our Sensor Tower alternatives guide maps the enterprise end of this market too, and the best App Store analytics tools roundup places both against the wider field.

 When is GetAppNiche the better Similarweb alternative?

-GetAppNiche wins when the job is validating an iOS opportunity rather than measuring a large audience:
+GetAppNiche wins when the job is validating an app opportunity rather than measuring a large audience:

-- You are pre-launch and iOS-only.
+• You are pre-launch and store-side.
 Before you build, you need to know whether a niche pays.
-Revenue and download estimates across 762,000+ App Store apps — framed honestly as estimates from a transparent heuristic — answer that first, without an enterprise contract.
+Revenue and download estimates across 3.6M+ apps — 1.1M+ on the App Store, 2.5M+ on Google Play, framed honestly as estimates — answer that first, without an enterprise contract.

-- Your budget is indie-sized.
-One plan at $39/month (or $29/month billed yearly) includes keyword tools and competitor gaps, estimates, app-vs-app comparison, developer portfolio pages, review monitoring, ad and creator intelligence, screenshot generator and translator, CSV export, and API access.
+• Your budget is indie-sized.
+One plan at $39/month (or $29/month billed yearly, $348/year, about 26% off) includes keyword tools and competitor gaps, estimates and 7-day growth on both stores, app-vs-app comparison, developer portfolio pages, review monitoring on the App Store and Google Play, ad and creator intelligence, screenshot generator and translator, CSV export, and API access.
 Nothing important is tiered away behind a sales call.

-- You do competitor teardown, not audience measurement.
-Put two apps side by side, read the leaders’ one-star reviews, and check whether the publisher is a solo dev or a studio.
+• You do competitor teardown, not audience measurement.
+Put two apps side by side, read the leaders’ one-star reviews on whichever store they ship on, and check whether the publisher is a solo dev or a studio.
 That research loop is the product.

-- You build with AI tooling.
-The REST API plus MCP integration (5,000 credits/month on Pro) lets an agent query App Store data directly instead of you clicking through dashboards.
+• You build with AI tooling.
+The REST API plus MCP server (5,000 credits/month on Pro) lets an agent query store data directly instead of you clicking through dashboards.

-- You want zero-risk validation.
-The free app revenue checker works without an account, and the 3-day trial covers a full niche evaluation.
+• You want zero-risk validation.
+The free app revenue checker is free to try, and a single month of Pro covers a full niche evaluation.
 For the method behind the numbers, see how to estimate iOS app revenue.

 Can you use both?

 Yes, and larger teams sometimes should — because the datasets barely overlap.
-A sensible split: use GetAppNiche to scan iOS niches, score keywords, and tear down competitors for $39/month, and bring in Similarweb when a specific decision genuinely needs usage panels, web traffic, or Android data.
+A sensible split: use GetAppNiche to scan niches across both app stores, score keywords, and tear down competitors for $39/month, and bring in Similarweb when a specific decision genuinely needs usage panels, website traffic, or audience demographics.
 That sequence keeps you from signing a five-figure contract to answer a question a $39 tool already covers — the most common way indie developers overspend on intelligence tooling.

 The bottom line

 Similarweb is a strong, broad platform whose center of gravity is measured usage across the web and the mobile app stores, priced for teams that need that breadth.
 If your decisions turn on active users, retention, demographics, or web-plus-app overlap, it earns its contract.
-But if you reached this page because you mostly wanted to know which iOS niche to build next and which keywords you can win, you would be buying panels you never open.
-GetAppNiche delivers that iOS research layer — estimates, keyword gaps, reviews, portfolios, API — on one indie plan.
-Compare plans on the pricing page, or start your 3-day free trial and run your current niche through it first.
+But if you reached this page because you mostly wanted to know which niche to build next and which keywords you can win, you would be buying panels you never open.
+GetAppNiche delivers that research layer — estimates and 7-day growth across 3.6M+ apps on both stores, keyword gaps, review monitoring on the App Store and Google Play, developer portfolios, CSV export, REST API and MCP — on one $39/month plan, or $29/month billed yearly.
+Compare plans on the pricing page, or get started and run your current niche through it first.

 Frequently asked questions